 Experimental results

+BD-rate performance: SAD-based method vs. MV-based method

 The experiments for the proposed methods were conducted on top of the VTM-7.0 software with the common test conditions (JVET-N1010) to collect BD-rate numbers, encoding-time ratio and decoding-time ratio.
 The VTM anchor and testing results were generated using the VTM configurations with --PrintHexPSNR=1 and --SIMD=SSE42 for encoder and --SIMD=SSE42 for decoder.
 Macro settings as specified in the VTM-7.0 software are not changed.
 Parallel encoding and decoding were applied to Random Access case for both anchors and tests.

-The respective performance results are summarized in the table below.
-Threshold values tested start from the minimal value 1 and stop at 8 as we have started observed slight coding performance drops (e.g. 0.01%).
+The respective performance results of tests are summarized at tables from Table 1 to Table 4.
+Threshold values tested start from the minimal value at 1 and stop at 8 as we have started observed slight coding performance drops from chroma components.

 (VTM-7.0) SAD-based method enabled.